m-laprise/hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: PhD student, Princeton University
+- name: PhD candidate, Princeton University
   url: https://sociology.princeton.edu/

 # Short bio (displayed in user profile at end of posts)